 Look for the Info tab then click on it.

 Click on the ProtectWorkbooks drop-down menu.
 In the drop-down menu click on the Encrypted with Password option.

-A new window is opened, which tells you to enter your password.
 Type your password and click on the OK button.